sobaba-12/sim_and_scat/content/parameterisation/off_the_shelf.md

 - GROMOS: common for biomolecular systems [[4](#References)]
 - OPLS-AA: optimised for liquid simulations [[5](#References)]

-These can be applied to many systems, however, as mentioned above, they should be used with caution.
+These can be applied to many systems, however, as mentioned above, they should be used with care.
-One way to assess the suitability of an off-the-shelf potential is to use it to reproduce a simple, but well-defined, property of the material, e.g. its density.
+One way to assess the suitability of an off-the-shelf potential is to to reproduce a simple, but well-defined, property of the material, e.g. density.

 ## References